 What you should know about charter schools

 In late 2012, Washington State voters approved legislation allowing charter schools, making it the 42nd state to permit charters.
 The legislation, however, passed by a very narrow margin.
 Those familiar with charter schools may not be surprised by the close results -- charter schools are still the subject of debate, despite being a growing trend with ties to education reform.
-This controversy begs the question: If the goal of charter schools is to provide high-quality, public education to students, why are they not permitted in all states?
+This controversy begs the question: If the goal of charter schools is to offer high-quality, public education to students, why are they not permitted in all states?

 The growth of charter schools